Topological Vector Spaces: Introduction

 -- The {\rm NTVS}--category (where {\rm NTVS} stands for Naive Topological Vector Spaces), whose objects are (pre)sheaves of topological $\underline{\Q}_p$-vector spaces; ("topological" in the sense of Clausen-Scholze) on the category of perfectoid affinoids over $C$ equipped with pro-\'etale topology.
 There is a canonical projection from the {\rm VS}-category to the {\rm NTVS}-category: the objectwise topology is induced from the topology encoded by the pro-\'etale site.

--- The {\rm TVS}--category (where {\rm TVS} stands for Topological Vector Spaces), which is the topologically enriched category of presheaves {\rm NTVS}'s: we use the natural topology on the $\Hom$-spaces between perfectoid spaces to impose a continuity property on the presheaf functors.
-To make this work we need to restrict perfectoid affinoids to the strictly totally disconnected ones.
+-- The {\rm TVS}--category (where {\rm TVS} stands for Topological Vector Spaces), which is the category of topologically enriched presheaves in {\rm NTVS}'s: we use the natural topology on the $\Hom$-spaces between perfectoid spaces to impose a continuity property on the presheaf functors.
+To make this work we need to restrict the presheaf functors from perfectoid affinoids to strictly totally disconnected ones.
 There is a canonical projection from the {\rm VS}-category to the {\rm TVS}-category: the objectwise topology is induced from the topology encoded by the pro-\'etale site and such objects are canonically enriched.

 The key point to keep in mind is that the categories {\rm VS} and {\rm TVS} have Yoneda Lemmas and suitable generating (projective) Yoneda objects correspond under the canonical projection from {\rm VS} to {\rm TVS}.